Appearance

 Narrow down your data to specific populations:

-- Click the Filter button in the toolbar to open the Filter Panel
+- Click the subset input field in the toolbar to open the Subset Panel

-- Click Add Condition to create a new filter rule
+- Click Add Condition to create a new subset rule

-- Select an annotation and set your criteria
+- Select a feature and set your criteria

-- The filter applies automatically (Auto apply is enabled by default)
+- The subset applies automatically (Auto apply is enabled by default)

-Only data points matching your filter criteria will remain visible.
-The point count updates to show how many points pass the filter.
+Only data points matching your subset criteria will remain visible.
+The point count updates to show how many points pass the subset.

 Step 5: Use Lasso Selection